Scribe Alternative for Customer Success Teams in 2026

 |---|---|---|---|

-On a five-seat team the gap looks small at $60 per year.
-It widens fast on three axes.
+On a five-seat team, the annual-billing gap is $180 per year.
+It widens on three axes.

-First, voice and multi-language are bundled into Capture Team at $12.
-On Scribe, voice is not on any plan; multi-language lives on Enterprise, which has no public price.
-A Monzo-sized CS team that needs both pays Capture's number once and a Scribe Enterprise quote on top.
+First, multi-language is bundled into Capture Team at $10/seat/mo (annual) or $12 (monthly).
+On Scribe Pro Team, multi-language is not included.
+It lives on Enterprise, which has no public price.
+A Monzo-sized CS team that needs translation pays Capture's number once and a Scribe Enterprise quote otherwise.

 Second, the team-plan threshold is three seats on Capture and five on Scribe.
-A CS team that grows from two to four seats on Scribe stays on Pro Personal at $25 to $29 per seat.
-The same team on Capture moves to Team at $12 per seat the moment a third seat lands.
-The savings on a four-person team running Pro Personal versus Team are roughly $52 per seat per month, or $2,496 per year.
-For a four-person UK team that lands at $576 USD a year on Capture, that is roughly £450 at current rates.
+A CS team that grows from two to four seats on Scribe stays on Pro Personal at $25 (annual) or $35 (monthly) per seat.
+The same team on Capture moves to Team at $10/seat annual (or $12 monthly) the moment a third seat lands.
+The savings on a four-person team running Pro Personal versus Team are roughly $15–25 per seat per month, or $720–1,200 per year.
+For a four-person UK team that lands at $480 USD a year on Capture annual, that is roughly £380 at current rates.
 The full Scribe vs Capture pricing breakdown lays out the maths at every tier.

 The four features your CS team actually uses